emvicy/documentation/cache.md

 // ... do your stuff with $mData ...
 ~~~

+---

 <a id="process-a-file-once-at-the-beginning-or-if-there-is-a-change-in-the-future"></a>
-#### process a file once at the beginning or if there is a change in the future
+#### Process a file once at the beginning or if there is a change in the future

 Create an MD5 sum over the file.
 Build a cache token based on the file name.